acailic/acailic.github.io/_notes/oca-chapter-5.md

 The vairables of an interface are implicitly public, static, and final.
 Because the methods in an interface are implicitly public, if you try to assign a weaker access to the implemented method in a class, it won't compile.

+# Casting class

+AA extends A
+A a; AA aa;
+a = (AA)aa;
+aa = (AA) a; //potential classcastexception a = new AA();
+((AA)a).doStuff(); //potential classcastexception

+a is declared as a reference of class A and therefore, at run time, it is possible for a to point to an object of class AA (because A is a super class of AA).
+Hence, the compiler will not complain.
+Although if a does not point to an object of class AA at run time, a ClassCastException will be thrown.

+((AA)a).doStuff();
+Once you cast a to AA, you can call methods defined in AA.
+Of course, if a does not point to an object of class AA at runtime, a ClassCastException will be thrown.
+In this particular case, a NullPointerException will be thrown because a points to null and a null can be cast to any class.

 ## QUESTIONS

 Test Cases Facts